greenelab/deep-review/sections/06_discussion.md

 correlation between model predictions on these examples and their signal values can be used to evaluate if the model correctly ranks these examples between positive and negative examples.

+#### Formulation of a performance upper bound

+In assessing the upper bound on the predictive performance of a deep learning model, it is necessary to incorporate inherent between-study variation inherent to biomedical research [@tag:Errington2014_reproducibility].
+Study-level variability limits classification performance and can lead to underestimating prediction error if the generalization error is estimated by splitting a single dataset.
+Analyses can incorporate data from multiple labs and experiments to capture between-study variation within the prediction model mitigating some of these issues.

 ### Interpretation